Focus on you

 Managing finances can be stressful.
 That’s why Bread Financial offers an array of benefits and programs to boost your financial confidence and support your financial future.

-Through the Employee Stock Purchase Plan (ESPP), you can purchase Bread Financial stock at a 15% discount with no holding requirements.
+Through the ESPP, you can purchase Bread Financial stock at a 15% discount with no holding requirements.
 Enrollment is twice annually (December and June).

 Enroll or make adjustments at Fidelity by visiting the ESPP Breadquarters page.